Imputation of missing values in multi-view data: Abstract

 \section{Abstract}

+Data for which a set of objects is described by multiple distinct feature sets (called views) is known as multi-view data.
 When missing values occur in multi-view data, all features in a view are likely to be missing simultaneously.
-This leads to very large quantities of missing data which, especially when combined with high-dimensionality, makes the application of conditional imputation methods computationally infeasible.
-We introduce a new meta-learning imputation method based on stacked penalized logistic regression (StaPLR), which performs imputation in a dimension-reduced space.
-We evaluate the new imputation method with several imputation algorithms using simulations.
-The results show that meta-level imputation of missing values leads to good results at a much lower computational cost, and makes the use of advanced imputation algorithms such as missForest and predictive mean matching possible in settings where they would otherwise be computationally infeasible.
+This may lead to very large quantities of missing data which, especially when combined with high-dimensionality, can make the application of conditional imputation methods computationally infeasible.
+However, the multi-view structure could be leveraged to reduce the complexity and computational load of imputation.
+We introduce a new imputation method based on the existing stacked penalized logistic regression (StaPLR) algorithm for multi-view learning.
+It performs imputation in a dimension-reduced space to address computational challenges inherent to the multi-view context.
+We compare the performance of the new imputation method with several existing imputation algorithms in simulated data sets and a real data application.
+The results show that the new imputation method leads to competitive results at a much lower computational cost, and makes the use of advanced imputation algorithms such as missForest and predictive mean matching possible in settings where they would otherwise be computationally infeasible.

-\textbf{keywords} \textit{missing data, imputation, multi-view learning, stacked generalization, feature selection}
+\textbf{keywords} \textit{missing data}, \textit{imputation}, \textit{multi-view learning}, \textit{stacked generalization}, \textit{feature selection}